SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">Copmlete isolation and multiple personalities.

 3. ANSI C refers to the family of successive standards published by ANSI for the C programming language.
-Please compare difference (or provide the purpose difference) between POSIX and ANSI C. (5pts)
+Please compare difference (or provide the purpose difference) between POSIX and ANSI C. (5pts) [Fall 2011 4.(b)]

     - <span style="color:red">Any program written only in ANSI C and without any hardware dependent assumptions is virtully guaranteed to compile correctly on any platform with a conforming C implementation.